 One third of the regular voting members in good standing and represented shall form a quorum at the Annual General Meeting or any adjournment thereof.
 Any meetings of the Council of the Directors may be adjourned at any time and from time to time and such business may be transacted at the adjourned meeting as might have been transacted at the original meeting from which such adjournment took place.
 No notice shall be required of any such adjournment excepted where the period from the time of the original meeting to the proposed time of the adjourned meeting exceeds one week.
 However, information regarding any adjournment shall be made available during this period to any member upon request.

+The Council may choose to make available telephonic, electronic, or other communications facilities which enable all members to join the Annual General Meeting by means of said facility.
+A member participating in a meeting by such means is deemed to be present at the meeting and will contribute to quorum.

 Any regular voting member in good standing shall be entitled to vote at all General and Special Meetings of the Council except as otherwise provided for in the bylaws.

 Votes of regular members in good standing shall be given in person or if attendance is not possible they may vote by proxy by giving a letter of permission signed by two officers of the organization to the representative of the organization voting on its behalf.
+Notwithstanding any other provision of this by-law, any member participating in a meeting of members pursuant to this section who is entitled to vote at that meeting may join the Annual General Meeting by telephonic, electronic or other communication facility and may vote by means of the telephonic, electronic or other communication facility that the Council has made available for that purpose, if the Council:

+enables the votes to be gathered in a manner that permits their subsequent verification, and

+permits the tallied votes to be presented to the Council without it being possible for the Council to identify how each member voted.

 At all meetings of the Council, every question shall be decided by a majority of the votes of the regular voting members present in person or by proxy except where provided in these bylaws that a 2/3 majority is required.
 Every question shall be decided in the first instance by a show of hands unless a poll be demanded by any regular voting member.
 Upon a show of hands, every member having rights shall have one vote and unless a poll be demanded, a declaration by the Chair that the resolution has been carried or not been carried and an entry to that effect in the minutes of the Council shall be sufficient evidence of the fact without proof of the number or proportion of the votes accorded in favour or against such resolution.
 The demand for a poll may be withdrawn, but if a poll be demanded and not withdrawn, the question shall be decided by a majority of the votes given by the regular voting members present in person and such poll be taken in such manner as the Chair shall direct and the result of such poll shall be deemed the decision of the Council in General Meeting upon the matter in question.
 In cases of an equality of votes at any such General Meeting, whether upon a show of hands or at a poll, the Chair shall be entitled to a casting vote.